hopearends/BAIS-3250-Final_Project/Code/README.md

 # Notebooks Folder

 Python Jupyter notebooks (.ipynb).
 Files are labled in order of how they should be ran.
+00 is just the scraping file.

-- Scraping_Raw.ipyd
+- 00_Scraping_Raw.ipyd
 - 01_Scraping_Clean.ipynb
 - 02_Kaggle_DF.ipynb
 - 03_Merged.ipynb